jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 # predict the model's firing rate
 predicted_rate =

+# same shape as the counts we were trying to predict
+print(predicted_rate.shape, count.shape)

 # compute the position and speed tuning curves using the predicted firing rate.
 glm_pf =
 glm_speed =